SeptemberHX/MFramework/MClusterAgent/Readme.md

 * Collect the cluster status and notify it to `MServer`

 `MServer` will be dependent on `MClusterAgent` and it will handle all the cluster things.

+* Kubernetes `kubectl proxy server` is used to deploy/remove instances
+* `yaml/template.yaml` should be prepared as the template yaml configure file for service deployment
+* main APIs are located in `src/main/java/com.septemberhx.agent/controller`